 Bernard Wooley posed with a dahlia bloom as big as his head in 1976, and Quacky the Clown — a master of twisting balloons into the shape of animals while dressed in yellow duck feet, long eyelashes and a top hat — was a hit with most kids.

 As a long line of children formed for the free balloons, Quacky confided to a reporter: “My kids hate balloons.
 They were ‘carneys’ for a long time and I guess over the years they’ve seen one too many.”

 A 1985 story featured Paul and Jean Grusenmeyer, their six children and multiple Guernsey cows who made a second home at the Montgomery County Fair for a quarter century.

 “I feel like I grew up at the fair,” Sharon Grusenmeyer, one of the children, told a reporter, though she would not admit to having a favorite cow.
 “When you work with animals, you learn not to get too attached because, someday, they’re gonna have to go.”

-This year the fair will begin a new tradition at its new home, the 150-acre Judge Arthur O. Fisher Park in Jefferson Twp.
+Last year, the fair began a new tradition at its new home, the 150-acre Judge Arthur O. Fisher Park in Jefferson Twp.

 Thank you for reading the Dayton Daily News and for supporting local journalism.
 Subscribers: log in for access to your daily ePaper and premium newsletters.